-As stated by equation (10) the measured raw data does not only consist of the desired form factor but includes a background contribution emerging from intermolecular interactions.
-A common way to deal with this, is to fit the background according to equation (11) and divide the raw data by the fit to obtain the form factor that can then be transformed into a distance distribution (Jeschke, 2012; Jeschke et al., 2006).
+As stated by Eq.
+(10), the measured raw data not only consist of the desired form factor, but also include a background contribution emerging from intermolecular interactions.
+A common way to deal with this is to fit the background according to Eq.
+(11) and divide the raw data by the fit to obtain the form factor that can then be transformed into a distance distribution (Jeschke, 2012; Jeschke et al., 2006).
 When measuring DEER traces, a precise distance determination is desired.
-Since for an experimental parameter optimisation, the true underlying distance distribution is unknown, a metric is needed that is based on the recorded data.
-The MNR of the form factor is a suitable for this case as it increases with an increasing modulation depth and an increasing echo intensity.
+Since for an experimental parameter optimisation the true underlying distance distribution is unknown, a metric is needed that is based on the recorded data.
+The MNR of the form factor is suitable for this case as it increases with an increasing modulation depth and an increasing echo intensity.
 As the noise of the form factor increases towards its end due to the division by the background, the MNR goes down with a stronger background decay.
-It can therefore capture the fact that a larger background decay leads to less reliable distance distributions as has recently be investigated by (Fábregas Ibáñez and Jeschke, 2020) in a detailed study.
+It can therefore capture the fact that a larger background decay leads to less reliable distance distributions, as has recently been investigated by Fábregas Ibáñez and Jeschke (2020) in a detailed study.
 In their paper they also suggest a different method for background correction that treats the background by directly including it in the kernel that is needed to calculate the distance distribution from the DEER trace.
 As this methods renders the calculation of a form factor redundant, a MNR cannot be directly obtained by it.
-Even though this new method has shown itself to give more reliable distance distributions in the case of large background decays its performance still drops with an increasing background.
-Therefore, we consider the MNR that is obtained by the background correction by division still as the best measure to optimise settings for a DEER measurements experimentally.
+Even though this new method has shown itself to give more reliable distance distributions in the case of large background decays, its performance still drops with an increasing background.
+Therefore, we still consider the MNR that is obtained by the background correction by division to be the best measure to optimise settings for DEER measurements experimentally.

 The evaluation of the noise of the entire DEER trace is not always feasible.
-It depends on the maximum distance r{max} that shall be detected up to which part the form factor is of interest.
-Here, we truncated the form factor for the calculation of the MNR at three times of the oscillation period of the maximum distance that is of interest (Edwards and Stoll, 2018):
+It depends on the maximum distance r{max} that is to be detected up to which part the form factor is of interest.
+Here, we truncated the form factor for the calculation of the MNR at 3 times the oscillation period of the maximum distance that is of interest (Edwards and Stoll, 2018):

-$$\tau{\text{truncation}} = 3 \frac{\left(\frac{r{\text{max}}}{\text{nm}}\right)^3}{52 \text{ MHz}}.$$ (13)
+$$\tau{\text{truncation}} = 3 \frac{\left(\frac{r{\text{max}}}{\text{nm}}\right)^3}{52 \,\text{MHz}}.$$ (13)

 This corresponds to roughly three dipolar oscillations in the form factor.
 In this case of a distance at 5.1 nm this is equivalent to a truncation time $\tau{truncation} \approx 7 \,\mu s$.
-A simulation with a model distance reveals that in order to obtain the correct width of the distance distribution, a good MNR up to this time point can be necessary and a good MNR of only the first part of the form factor is not as reliable when the credibility of the obtained distance distribution is to be estimated.
-The details of this study can be found in S2.
+A simulation with a model distance reveals that in order to obtain the correct width of the distance distribution, a good MNR up to this time point can be necessary and a good MNR of only the